 Accident Insurance is available to all students at a low cost.
-Application forms may be picked up from the McCoy office early in the fall.
+Application forms are available on the MHCBE website studyinsuredstudentaccident.com

 Accidents

 Accidents involving any student during school activities must be reported promptly to the office.
 Injured students are given every possible care and parents are notified immediately.
 If parents cannot be notified, and medical treatment is required, board policy permits us to arrange for transportation to take the student to a medical facility.